coatespt/cursor-twitter/SESSION_NOTES.md

   - Maybe it should be only on the busywords.
   - Jacquard similarity might not be important.
 Maybe just the raw occurrences?

-## Major: A Graphical Front End
-This is a big one!
-Not sure how to go about it with Cursor.
-I wrote the graphics by hand in Java last time!

-A busy-word fade-out like the bubbles would be great.
-- The size proportional to the number of Tweets the busy word is in.
-Or perhaps logarithmically proportional.
-- When the BW was last seen, fading off the left
-- Vertical axis is the frequency class

 ## Consider Stripping K-Means Out Entirely
 It doesn't do any harm, but we're never going to use it and it could be confusing.

-## Document What is Known About Tuning Performance and Accuracy

 # Miscelaneous Details

 ## Why a Big Token Window?
+Even relatively common words are rare.
+Most words show up at most a few times a day, and something like half show up less than once a day.
+This means you need a lot of words (millions) to get even a reasonably accurate estimate of a word's background frequency unless it is in one of the most frequent classes.

+On the other hand, you  need the set of words to be bounded because if it is too big, the surging tweets won't age out in a reasonable amount of time.

+Five million is a reasonable window size because it is big enough to to get an idea of the frequencies of the top few 10's of thousands of words, yet fine enough to keep up with the time of day and age-out surges in frequency promptly.
+The actual size limit is controled from the config.yaml file

+Millions of words take significant space in memory.
+A typical hash table uses a minimum of about a hundred bytes regardless of the size of the word, so five million words would be half a gigabyte of main memory.

+Accordingly, the tokens underlying the token counters are written to disk in batches.
+After the number of token batch files reaches a defined limit, each time a new batch is written out, the oldest batch is read in (and deleted from disk), and the contents of the old batch are then used to decrement the global token counts.

+This keeps the token counts relatively up to date with the flow of Tweets.

+Note that frequency calculations would typically happen multiple times in the span of time represented by an entire token window.
+Again, it's a matter of configuration, but three times would be reasonable.

+Say you have a five million word window, that would be 16.6 minutes of the full firehose.
+You might recompute the frequency filters five times per window span, which would be every
+3.33 minutes of nominal Tweet time.

+There is also a parameter that controls how many chunks the window is broken into on disk.
+The larger the number, the more up to date the program is with the changing frequencies.

 ###  Clock Driven Changes in Background Frequency

 People don't Tweet the same things at breakfast on Monday that they do at 1:00 AM on Saturday.
 Also, the world turns, and while New Yorkers are getting up in the morning, people in Bejing are out for the evening.

 ### New and Evolving Subjects Change the Background Frequencies
-The surges in usage (that we are looking for) continually change the current prevailing frequencies.
+The surges in Tweet subjects (i.e., we are looking for) continually change the current prevailing word frequencies.
+Therefore, it is necessary to recompute the background frequencies fairly frequently to cause no longer new subjects that people keep Tweeting about to be forgotten.

-Even relatively common words are rare.
-This means you need a lot of words (millions) to get even a reasonably accurate estimate of a word's background frequency.

-Five million is a reasonable window size because it is big enough to catch the top few 10's of thousands of words, and fine enough to keep up with the time of day while aging surges in frequency out with reasonable latency.

-You have to age tokens out if you want a stable size window, which gets to be a lot to keep in memory.

-Accordingly, the tokens underlying the token counters are written to disk in batches.
-After the number of token batch files reaches a defined limit, each time a new batch is written out, the oldest batch is read in (and deleted from disk).
-The contents of the old batch are then used to decrement the global token counts.

-This keeps the token counts relatively up to date with the flow of Tweets.

-Note that frequency calculations would typically happen multiple times in the span of time represented by an entire token window.
-These things are controlled by separate parameters.
-Say you have a five million word window, i.e., 16 or 17 minutes, you might recompute the frequency filters every couple or three minutes.
+One aspect of this that may not be obvious is that a word in frequency class f that has surged in usage will probably be in a higher frequency class the next time relative frequencies are calculated.
+This is one way the words signifying major Tweet subjects can stay alive.
+A word can surge enough to get bumped into a different class, and if it's usage has plateaued, it may not be a busy word the next time frequencies are computed.
+But if it continues to surge, it may be an anomaly in its next class as well.

 ## The Small Window of Tweets

 The big token window is only of concern to the off-line frequency calculating thread.
-The main thread keeps short window of Tweets in memory for use in the clustering algorithm, which is in the main processing line.
+The main thread keeps short window of Tweets in memory for use in the clustering algorithm, which is part of the main processing pipe line (although it runs in its own thread.)

 This is a conventional queue that keeps a configured number of Tweets, dropping the old ones as new ones are added.
 This is configured to hold a few processing batches of Tweets.
-As a batch is typically in the range of a few thousands (3k to 20k), it would be a small multiple of that size.
+As a batch is typically in the range of a few thousands (10k to 30k), it would be a small multiple of that size.
+The multiple is a matter of configuration.

 Clustering happens with respect to the latest batch.
 However, the persistence of clusters is tracked across previous batches.
 You can see in this way whether a subject just popped up, or has it been around a while.

 # Running the Profiler